Northern Berkshire Community Coalition

 NORTHERN BERKSHIRE NEIGHBORS (NBN) is a neighborhood development program of the Northern Berkshire Community Coalition.

-OUR GOAL is to create greater citizen awareness of how active participation in one’s neighborhood and community events contributes to one’s personal health and to the health of the community.
+OUR GOAL is to create greater awareness of how active participation in one’s neighborhood and community events contributes to one’s personal health and to the health of the community.

 FOR MORE INFORMATION, please call 413-663-7588.